StefEmp/GamesDevelopmentPortfolio/README.md

 ## Introduction

-I am a budding game developer, hoping to break into the industry.
-I am close to finishing an Apprenticeship in Software Development Level 4 (end date March 2021).
-I have been spending most of my free time learning C++ and the Unreal Engine.
-You can see some of my projects below and a description about what they do.
+I am a Software Developer hoping to make the jump to Game Development.
+I have been programming since 2019, starting out on an Apprenticeship Scheme in London!
+Below are a few little projects I've worked on in the past.
+While I have more recently worked on other projects outside of work, those projects don't have code available to the public at this time unfortunately.

 * **[Learn a little about me](https://github.com/StefEmp/GamesDevelopmentPortfolio/blob/main/Intro.pdf)**